CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block SYS.4.1 printers, copiers and multifunction devices.md

 * ** Other Remaining Information: ** Occasionally, consumables such as toner drums may be closed on the printed documents.
 If more protection is required, a risk assessment should be carried out to determine whether used consumables need to be destroyed.
 Before devices are decommissioned or passed on to third parties, the internal memory must be deleted.
 If the hard disk can be removed, it is recommended to delete it separately.
 After the memory has been deleted, it must be checked if that was successful.

 The procedure depends strongly on the type and intended use of the respective device.
-If particularly safety-critical information is stored on the device and can not be guaranteed with sufficient certainty that the data is really erased, it may be necessary to physically destroy the memory or make it unusable.
+If particularly safety-critical information is stored on the device and it can not be guaranteed with sufficient certainty that the data is really erased, it may be necessary to physically destroy the memory or render it unusable.

 ### 2.3 Measures for increased protection requirements